Eating Out During Whole30: Hack the Menu

 It’s true: you will probably want to just avoid the pasta and risotto section of most Italian menus.
 The good news: when it comes to rice-based dishes, you can often request that the kitchen sub in green veggies (cooked or raw) instead of the grain.
 When it comes to side dishes, you can usually ask for roasted veggies or salad to accompany your fish or chicken instead of the quinoa salad or brown rice listed on the menu.

-Often, some of the most delicious things on the menu are hiding in the sides or in the appetizers.
+Often, some of the most delicious things on the menu are hiding in the sides or appetizers sections.
 Cobble together a beautiful custom plate by combining a few of the cleanest looking options: roasted veggies, mini frittatas, sweet potato fries, chicken skewers, ceviche… your smorgasbord will be the envy of the table.

 Simply prepared a la carte entrees are often great ideas, too.
 Look for grilled, broiled or baked fish, chicken, turkey or beef.